RamNishanth/esp01/README.md

                                 ESP8266 ESP-01
                                 Connecting Wires
                                 Push Button

+  ###                  NOTE: DONT CONNECT LOADS ON GPIO , BEFORE FLASH YOUR CODE , OTHERWISE ESP01 WILL NOT WORK

+  ###                 IN PROGRAMMING MODE MAKE GPIO 0 AS GROUND  , OTHERWISE ERROR WILL OCCUR

 #                                          Connecting the ESP8266 to an Arduino
 The steps you need to take are simple.
 This is written for the ESP8266-01 but you can find the pinout for other models easily and use the same pins.
 First we will connect the Arduino UNO to a breadboard: